Boundedness for proper conflict-free and odd colorings: Introduction

 \subsection{Boundedness and bipartite graphs}

-Towards negative results concerning $\chio$-boundedness, it has been known~\cite{PeSk2022} that the \defi{full subdivision} $S(G)$ of a graph~$G$, i.e., the graph obtained from~$G$ by subdividing each edge once is a bipartite graph with $\chipcf(S(G)) \geq \chio(S(G)) \geq \chi(G)$, hence showing that the class of bipartite graphs is not $\chio$-bounded.
+Regarding negative results concerning $\chio$-boundedness, it is known~\cite{PeSk2022} that the \defi{full subdivision} $S(G)$ of a graph~$G$ (i.e., the graph obtained from~$G$ by subdividing each edge once) is a bipartite graph with $\chipcf(S(G)) \geq \chio(S(G)) \geq \chi(G)$, hence showing that the class of bipartite graphs is not $\chio$-bounded.
 It turns out, as we will prove, that bipartite graphs are \emph{the} obstacle for linear $\chio$- and $\chipcf$-boundedness.
-Giving a step in this direction, and as a way of answering Problem~\ref{prob:chi}, Liu~\cite{Li2022} recently proved the following result (indeed for the choice version of $\chipcf$).
+Taking a step in this direction and as a way of answering Problem~\ref{prob:chi}, Liu~\cite{Liu2024} recently proved the following result (indeed, for the choice version of $\chipcf$).

-\begin{theorem}[Liu~\cite{Li2022}] For every positive integer~$\ell$, there exists an integer~$c_\ell$ such that for every graph~$G$ with no odd $K_\ell$-minor, if $\chipcf(H) \le t$ for every induced bipartite subgraph~$H$ of~$G$, then $\chipcf(G) \leq t + c_\ell$. \end{theorem}
+\begin{theorem}[Liu~\cite{Liu2024}] For every positive integer~$\ell$, there exists an integer~$c_\ell$ such that for every graph~$G$ with no odd $K_\ell$-minor, if $\chipcf(H) \le t$ for every induced bipartite subgraph~$H$ of~$G$, then $\chipcf(G) \leq t + c_\ell$. \end{theorem}

 Graphs excluding an odd minor include those excluding a minor, but can also be arbitrarily dense.
 However, graphs with excluded odd minors have bounded chromatic number (see, for example,~\cite{GGRSV09}).
-Theorem~\ref{thm:liu} essentially tells us that if~$\chipcf(G)$ is large, then either~$G$ contains a large clique as an odd minor or it has an induced bipartite subgraph~$H$ with~$\chipcf(H)$ being large.
-The following lemma (to be proved in Section~\ref{sec:bip}) guarantees that if~$\chipcf(G)$ is large, then either~$G$ has large chromatic number or it contains an induced bipartite subgraph~$H$ with~$\chipcf(H)$ being large.
+Theorem~\ref{thm:liu} essentially tells us that if~$\chipcf(G)$ is large, then either~$G$ contains a large clique as an odd minor or has an induced bipartite subgraph~$H$ with~$\chipcf(H)$ being large.
+The following lemma (to be proved in Section~\ref{sec:bip}) guarantees that if~$\chipcf(G)$ is large, then either~$G$ has large chromatic number or contains an induced bipartite subgraph~$H$ with~$\chipcf(H)$ being large.
 Hence, our result (qualitatively) generalizes Theorem~\ref{thm:liu}, while in the latter the dependence on~$t$ is better.